LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

    **Thought Process**: Our primary objectives are ensuring high availability, scalability, and security of the application.

    - Utilize **Kubernetes (k8s)** for deploying and orchestrating the Docker containers.
 Kubernetes provides capabilities such as auto-deployment, rolling updates, integrated storage systems, and service discovery.
 This ensures our application remains healthy, and auto-scales based on the load.
-   - Sensitive information like database connection parameters, API keys, etc., should not be hardcoded or stored in plain text.
+   - Sensitive information like database connection parameters, API keys, DES key etc., should not be hardcoded or stored in plain text.
 We can consider using Kubernetes Secrets for storing such sensitive information, ensuring that only authorized pods have access.

 2. **What other components would you want to add to make this production-ready?**